salvatejero/knappsack/README.md

 [Quick Start Guide](https://s3.amazonaws.com/knappsack/KnappsackQuickStartGuide.pdf "Quick Start Guide")

+## Adding DropBox Support

+You can configure the App to storage files in Dropbox

+## Bug Fixed

+Some bugs fixed

 ##Support and Help

 Feel free to post issues here on GitHub or our support forum located here: